flowcean/flowcean/docs/examples/failure_time_prediction.md

 ## Learning a Model

+!!! todo

+    This explanation is outdated, we no longer use `experiment.yaml` but `run.py` to run experiments.
+    Update the explanation accordingly.

 Data used in the AGenC framework needs to be supplied with additional metadata.
 The metadata of this example is located in `data/metadata.yaml`.
 The experiment is configured in `experiment.yaml`.